Snowboarding has come a long ways since the first person slapped a piece of wood to their feet.

 Deciding which snowboard your kid needs can be a challenge.
 These three snowboards are perfect for little kids but each of them are meant to be used differently.
 They even have little snowboards babies!

 Choosing the burton snowboard for babies, toddlers and preschoolers that best suits your little ones snowboarding needs!

-Gear Review: Burton Snowboards for Toddlers and Preschoolers
+Gear Review: Burton Snowboards for Babies, Toddlers and Preschoolers

 Training or Toy board for toddlers and kids on sled hills, snow, grass and sand.
 Also great for training on a trampoline.